 - a previous diagnosis of ovarian or breast cancer

-However, recent reports have disputed this.
+However, other reports have disputed this.

 It is important to recognize the early signs of endometrial cancer so that treatment can begin at a stage that is likely to resolve the cancer.